 Only a few months ago, our family entered yet another phase of endings and new beginnings.
 Our twin daughters, having graduated college, found jobs, moved out of the family home, and launched their new lives in earnest.

 Three weeks ago, both of them, having being asked to work from home, made the trip back to the family homestead to weather the storm.
-There are suitcases lying around and a dining table covered in laptops and paperwork.
+Suitcases are lying around and a dining table covered in laptops and paperwork.

 One of them begins the day with an early video conference call, at the end of which she’s joined at the table by her sister, who also begins to work.
 Neal too is working from home, distance teaching, and meeting with his students and staff members over video.